-The proposal seeks variations to several development standards that apply under the DCP in respect to maximum floor area, wall / ridge heights, minimum side boundary setback, and minimum vehicular access/ driveway / parking.
+The proposal seeks variations to several development standards that apply under the DCP in respect to maximum floor area, wall / ridge heights, and minimum side boundary setback.

 The matters referred to in s.
 4.6(3)(a) and (b) have not been satisfied and consequently the proposal cannot be supported.